yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/connect-to-universe.md

     ![Run sample apps](/images/yp/multi-zone-universe-sample-apps-1.png)

-1. Run the command in your SSH session on the node.
+1. Run the suggested Docker command in your SSH session on the node.

 <!--